Nisha318/Nisha318.github.io/_posts/2023-07-15-Splunk-Basics-(-TryHackMe-Walkthrough).md

 <b>Q4 - What is the number of events that originated from all countries except France?</b>
 Remove the IP address from the query search bar that was added in the previous question.
 Scroll down the interesting fields panel on the left and click on source_country.
-Then, select "yes" from the pop-up pane to add this field to the search query.
 <img src="/assets/img/splunk_thm_basics_q4countries.png">
 <img src="/assets/img/splunk_thm_basics_q4countries2.png">